Skip to navigation Skip to content

 • any evidence they will need to provide

-• the care that is currently occurring (including care other than nights), see the Child Support Guide 2.2.1: Basics of care
+• the care that is currently occurring (including care other than nights), see Child Support Guide 4.1.1 Basics of care

-• whether the established pattern of care, as per the care arrangement has changed or not
+• if the established pattern of care is as per the care arrangement

-• whether the new pattern of care is likely to continue into the future (and is not a one-off minor change such as occasionally missing a weekend of care due to work or illness).
-See the Child Support Guide 2.2.1: Basics of care
+• if the new pattern of care is likely to continue and is not a one-off minor change, such as occasionally missing a weekend of care due to work or illness.
+See Child Support Guide 4.1.1 Basics of care

 • if they are taking any reasonable action, including what date it started/ended

-• if they and/or the other party are participating in Family Dispute Resolution
+• if they and/or the other party are participating in family dispute resolution with an accredited family dispute resolution practitioner

 • if they have provided Child Support or Centrelink with a copy of the most recent written care arrangement